 Mind-Body Connection

 The mind-body connection is essential when it comes to weight training.
-Research suggests that if you learn to focus on your intensity throughout each movement, you can stimulate muscle activity and growth.
+Research suggests that learning to focus on your intensity throughout each movement can stimulate muscle activity and growth.

-Remember that it's not about how fast you can lift but how many reps you can complete and to keep those muscles engaged throughout the movement.
+Remember that it's not about how fast you can lift but how many reps you can complete keeping those muscles engaged throughout the movement.

 Compound Lifts